10 Best Wood Lathes For Turning Bowls 2022 – Top Picks & Reviews

 For woodworkers, the lathe is the true “MVP” when it comes to your projects.
 You might have already completed a few projects without a lathe, but trust us: this is a real game-changer for your work.

-As an example, let’s say you want to make a turning bowl.
+As an example, let’s say you are making a bowl on a lathe.
 The right lathe can help take your work to the next level, but a bad lathe will keep you from achieving true greatness.

 How can you tell a good wood lathe from a bad one?
 We’ve assembled reviews of some of the best lathes on the market.
 Keep reading to discover the best lathe for your next woodworking project!